Our Team in Somalia

 Deputy Special Representative of the Secretary-General, Resident and Humanitarian Coordinator for Somalia

-George Conway of Canada is the Acting Deputy Special Representative of the Secretary-General, Resident Coordinator and Humanitarian Coordinator (DRSG/RC/HC) for Somalia as of 26th May 2023.
+George Conway of Canada is the Deputy Special Representative of the Secretary-General, Resident Coordinator and Humanitarian Coordinator (DRSG/RC/HC) for Somalia.

-Before returning to Somalia on ad interim basis, George served as Deputy Director at UNDP’s Crisis Bureau in New York.
+Prior to this role, George served as Deputy Director at UNDP’s Crisis Bureau in New York.
 His vast UN career includes serving as Strategic Advisor to UNDP’s Regional Bureau for Africa (2012- 2013), Country Director a.i. in South Sudan for the first year following its declaration of independence, and prior to independence as UNDP’s Head of Programmes in Juba (2007-2012).

 He started his UN career in Indonesia (2001-2007) on UNDP’s crisis prevention and recovery portfolio, and recovery efforts in Aceh following the Indian Ocean tsunami.
 Before joining UNDP, George worked in Ottawa as an analyst on peace and conflict issues, and with the Canadian national stand-by roster of civilian expertise for rapid-response deployment to peace-keeping operations.